 Goodwin’s OTA students are required to complete multiple rounds of fieldwork.
 Here, we believe that hands-on training, under trained Occupational Therapy professionals, is the best way to hone one’s skills.
 Students prepare to work in a variety of settings – hospitals, assisted living facilities, rehab centers, schools, pediatrics, geriatrics, home healthcare, alternative communities – and gain experience with real-life patients.

 The growing demand for occupational services, the bright (and secure) OTA job outlook, the high earning potential, the rewarding career outcomes – there is no doubt that now is the time to begin an OTA career.
 Why wait?
-Contact Goodwin College at 800-889-3282 to learn more about earning an Occupational Therapy Assistant degree in CT.
+Contact Goodwin University at 800-889-3282 to learn more about earning an Occupational Therapy Assistant degree in CT.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.